|Rufous-throated Hummingbird Amazilia sapphirina

 Brazilian name: beija-flor-safira

-Rufous-throated sapphire is distributed in a large part of the
+The Rufous-throated Hummingbird is distributed in a large part of the

 present though there was a mature male White-chinned Sapphire H. cyanus.
 The female

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|